How to Create and Export SRT Captions in Premiere Pro

 Subtitles are typically used to translate a foreign language into English so the audience can understand what is being said.

-We’re not going to touch on subtitles in this article, but the process would be very similar.
+We won’t touch on subtitles in this article, but the process would be very similar.

-How to create an srt file
+How to create an SRT file

 As mentioned earlier, the .srt file is the standard file used for captions on most video platforms.
 This can be done manually or by using a third-party service.